as99if/MyAI/README.md

 3.3. create response and information material (markdown, summary etc.) - ms markitdown * 3.4. searches iterate in background
 3.5. object detection and distance mesurement with yolo-v9 and response as markdown.
+3.6. expense and income record with voice command and ocr receipt management
 - on finish save in conversation history, and notify tool caller
 - process status shared with tool caller
 ---